TextBox HTML Helper in ASP.NET Core MVC

 TextBox() HTML Helper Method in ASP.NET Core MVC:

 The Html.TextBox() Helper method creates an element of <input type=”text”> with specified name, value, and HTML attributes.
-There are 4 overloaded versions of this Html.TextBox() Helper method is available as shown in the below image.
+There are four overloaded versions of this Html.TextBox() Helper method is available, as shown in the image below.
 The following methods are loosely typed methods.

 TextBox() HTML Helper Method in ASP.NET Core MVC